-Connect F370 so that all of the exhaust air, except kitchen duct air (kitchen fan), passes the evaporator (EP1) in the heat pump.
-The lowest ventilation flow must comply with the applicable national standards.
-For optimum heat pump performance, the ventilation flow should not be less than 28 l/s (100 m3/h) at an exhaust air temperature of at least 20°C. When the exhaust air temperature is lower than 20°C (for example at start-up and when there is nobody at home), the minimum value is 31 l/s (110 m3/h).
+Connect F470 so that all the exhaust air, except kitchen duct air (kitchen fan), passes through the evaporator (EP1) in the heat pump.

+The ventilation flow must comply with the applicable national standards.

+For optimum heat pump performance, the ventilation flow must not be less than 28 l/s (100 m3/h) at an exhaust air temperature of at least 20°C. When the exhaust air temperature is lower than 20°C (for example at startup and when there is nobody at home), the minimum value is 31 l/s (110 m3/h).